akrasic/souschef/README.md

 # Getting started
-First off you'd need to generate your configuration file that will hold data about your profile - `maintainer`, `maintainer_email` and `license` which is written to the `~/.souschef.yml` file.
-Additoinally, you can have several profiles specified by the `--profile` argument.
+First off you'd need to generate your configuration file that will hold data about your profile - `maintainer`, `maintainer_email` and `license` which are written to the `~/.souschef.yml` file.
+Additionally, you can have several profiles specified by the `--profile` argument.

 **Creating default configuration**